 Already a popular spot for weddings, a renovated lawn area will support events of up to 100 people.
 Aside from the brick access path running behind the Players Ring, the rest of the surface area for events is, as the name suggests, lawn.
 Temporary tents can be erected and staked into the ground here as long as lawn is repaired following the breakdown of the event.
 Chairs and other furniture can be used but it should be noted that after a sustained rain event the ground will be soft and damage will be more likely.
 Appendix C has more specific turf-related guidelines that apply here.

 YOGA

 On the lawn behind the Shaw Warehouse, outside The Bowl, you can fit 100 people with ample spacing for mats and movement.
-This area is flexible lawn space to be used informally but can also support existing uses previously relegated to left-over lawn zones.
+This area is flexible lawn space to be used informally but can also

 THE OVAL